Tips | Cold Calling & Emailing

 • LinkedIn is a great resource to locate companies and people who work in these companies.

-• Professors, family, fellow students, neighbours and friends, all of whom can provide access to their personal networks—you might be surprised who they know!
+• Professors, family, fellow students, neighbours and friends, all of whom can provide access to their personal networks—you might be surprised by who they know!

 • Research the company, either online through their website, on LinkedIn, using directories/other publications, or with informational interviews.
 See the UTM Career Centre Information Interviewing and Company Research Tip Sheets.